Still working on several on-line classes I took early this summer.

 Kindle, Nook and Print Books- (technology vs an old comfort.)

 In order to keep up with the booksellers, libraries are furnishing e-books along with paper materials for their users.
 According to the customers, the ease of use, portability, convenience of having several titles in one place and the price makes them very popular.
 I do see the advantage of having a book on an electronic device.
-I would read something that way, I suppose; not ruling that out if it were handed to me.
+I

 Still, call me old fashioned or a traditionalist, I am very much a print book person.
 Holding a book in my hand, turning back real pages to read something a second time, having a beautiful bookmark to keep my place, seeing the book on my nightstand, bookshelf or inside my book bag gives me a happy feeling that a device doesn't give.